Saturday Night Rove

-Saturday Night Rove, also referred to as Saturday Night, is an Australian television variety show hosted by comedian Rove McManus.
-The program premiered on Network Ten on 24 August 2019 and aired on Saturdays at 7:30 pm.
+Saturday Night Rove, also referred to as Saturday Night, was an Australian television variety show hosted by comedian Rove McManus.
+The program premiered on Network 10 on 24 August 2019 and aired on Saturdays at 7:30 pm.
 It featured a mixture of live and pre-recorded entertainment, including skits, live crosses, guest interviews, pranks, challenges and comedy acts & routines.

 The show was produced by Rove McManus' Roving Enterprises and first appeared as a pilot episode screened on 24 August 2018.
 A season for 2019, with 6 episodes, was commissioned by Network Ten in October 2018 and premiered on 24 August 2019, however after only 2 episodes being aired, the show was axed due to disappointing ratings.
+Aunty Donna who had created skits for the show that were not aired due to the cancellation would later release these on their YouTube channel in April 2020.